Pilot adoption

 What does an E-liability pilot look like?

-The goal of an E-liability pilot is to help an organization build a first iteration of a real-time, management-information system on the carbon content of its inputs, processes, and outputs via a bottom-up process.
+The goal of an E-liability pilot is to help an organization build a first iteration of a real-time, management-information system on the carbon content of its inputs, processes, and outputs.

 Pilots should ideally compare more than one product or service, and consider how to engage and align relevant tiers of suppliers to get buy-in.
-Pilots are driven by an internal project team with the pilot organization, with support from the E-liability Institute.
-Pilots take roughly 6 months from initial scoping to completion, though this can be shorter depending on data availability.
+Pilots are driven by an internal project team within the pilot organization, with support from the E-liability Institute.
+Generally, pilots take six months from initial scoping to completion, though this can be shorter depending on incentive alignment and data availability.

-If you’re interested in piloting E-liability within your organization, please contact us.
+If you’re interested in piloting the E-ledger approach within your organization, please contact us.

 How does the E-liability Institute support the pilot?